SatiahTheophilusTugbe/SplunkDashboardAndDataVisualization/README.md

 ![20b](https://github.com/user-attachments/assets/242216c0-6d8f-4ad9-a365-9847a4c41b48)

 - Zoom!
-Zoom! by hitting the + sign to the left of the window for clarify
+Zoom! by hitting the + sign to the left of the window for clarity

 ![21b](https://github.com/user-attachments/assets/db058bc9-3f2b-46fa-b1b3-ab2d5d8f074e)